Bonnie 'Prince' Billy's Ease Down the Road vs. Neil Young's Everybody Knows this is Nowhere:

 of instruments

-of instruments I'm drawn to: down-tempo, sparse, and with organ sounds 'and yes, I am aware that this is pretty much the opposite of what I said I dug earlier, but as Homer put it, "
+I'm drawn to: down-tempo, sparse, and with organ sounds 'and yes, I am aware that this is pretty much the opposite of what I said I dug earlier, but as Homer put it, "

 At least that's how it is with Abbey Road for me: "Here Comes the Sun" is sunny and tender, warm with earned nostalgia, but then there's the somewhat shoddy replica of that song's lyrics at the beginning of "The Sun King."
 "Carry That Weight," with its orchestral bits--from the sudden horns to an electric guitar that echoes their fanfare--also wins me over, as does "Come Together."
 And there's a bunch of songs here too that I think are playful without being vapid, one of which is "Mean Mr. Mustard."
 Then again, there's a couple of clunkers, by my lights, one of which is "An Octopus's Garden."
 I think it's stupidly psychedelic.
 It, like Revolver's "Yellow Submarine," is catchy and noisome.
 Perhaps I just don't like songs about being underwater.
 Nor do I tend to like songs written by someone horny improvising with a mod garage band, which, if I had to guess, I would say might describe the composition process for "I Want You (She's So Heavy)."